Skip to main content

 Diversification.
 Many farms, perhaps those in upland or remote areas, will not have the chance to diversify their businesses but you could look at opportunities such as self-catering holiday cottages, renewable energy, farm shops, leasing surplus sheds to local businesses, constructing new units for small businesses and horse liveries.
 Of course, careful thought is required for any form of diversification to ensure that you understand the taxation issues and ensure that you have the correct business structure is in place and that your existing and future farming activities are not adversely impacted.

-Robin Dunlop is an Associate in Thorntons specialist Land & Rural Business team.
+Robin Dunlop is a Legal Director in Thorntons specialist Land & Rural Business team.
 If you would like further information on this or any other matter affecting agirculture please contact Robin on 03330 430150 or email rdunlop@thorntons-law.co.uk

 Related services